commerce-docs/microsite-commerce-storefront/_drafts/dropin-starter-template.md

 1. **Navigate to the Template Repository**: Go to https://github.com/adobe-commerce/dropin-template.
 2. **Create a New Repository**: Click on the "Use this template" button to create a new repository based on the template.
 This will generate a new repository with the same directory structure and files as the template.
 3. **Clone Your New Repository**: You can now clone the newly created repository to your local machine using `git clone`.
-4. **Install, Configure, and Launch**: Follow the instructions in your new repo's `README` file to install, configure, and launch your development environment.
+4. **Install, Configure, and Launch**: Follow the instructions in your new repo's `README` file to install the dependencies, generate a configuration file, update your Mesh endpoint, and launch your development environment.

 That's it!
 You now have a drop-in application with the same consistency and best practices that Adobe's drop-ins have, built in.